LibreCat/LibreCat/README.md

 * institutional research data archive.

 The development started in 2013 in Bielefeld and was made available on GitHub from the start.
-Since 2015 the code is in production at Bielefeld and is currently being in heavy development to allow for local adaptations.
+Since 2015 the code is in production at Bielefeld.
+In 2016 Ghent University started using the cataloging backend in production.

 ## Features